Veteran owned and operated.

 What is FDG?

 FDG, or Fluorodeoxyglucose, is a glucose analog, or chemical, that’s injected into a patient and then read by the PET scanner.
 The PET scanner uses the FDG to form images that can then be interpreted by a radiologist.
+Our new generation GE Discovery IQ System allows us to use less FDG, thereby reducing radiation exposure.

 Does the FDG injection I receive contain a dye or other substance I may be allergic to?